EXCLUSIVE-Court action seeks probe of Trump’s Scottish golf course buys

 May 24 (Reuters) - The Scottish government is facing a new legal challenge over its February rejection of a motion to investigate former U.S. President Donald Trump's all-cash purchases of two golf courses, reviving an effort to force Trump to disclose how he financed the deals.

-Avaaz, a global human rights group, filed a petition in Scotland’s highest court seeking a judicial review of the Scottish Parliament's 89-to-32 vote against issuing an "unexplained wealth order" to Trump’s business.
-The proposed order sought details on the source of the money the Trump Organization used to buy the courses in 2006 and 2014.
+Avaaz, a global human rights group, filed a petition in Scotland’s highest civil court seeking a judicial review of the government's decision not to pursue an "unexplained wealth order" on Trump’s business.
+In February, Parliament voted 89-to-32 against the motion, which was brought by the minority Scottish Green Party and would have sought details on the source of the money the Trump Organization used to buy the courses in 2006 and 2014.

-The petition, which has not been previously reported, was served on Scotland's government on Monday.
-It was filed with the court late on Thursday.
+The Avaaz petition, which has not been previously reported, was served on Scotland's government on Monday.

 Trump, after decades of buying properties with debt, spent more than $300 million in cash purchasing and developing the Scottish courses, neither of which has turned a profit.
 Some Scottish politicians have cited mounting investigations into Trump’s U.S. financial interests as grounds to scrutinize his business dealings in Britain.